strayMat/causal-ml-course/docs/source/syllabus.rst

 - Practical session:

-  - Common pitfalls in the interpretation of coefficients of linear models
+  - Common pitfalls in the interpretation of coefficients of linear models.

-  - `Wage analysis with regularized models <https://colab.research.google.com/github/CausalAIBook/MetricsMLNotebooks/blob/main/PM2/python_ml_for_wage_prediction.ipynb>`__

 - References: